 How can I rebuild my credit after bankruptcy?

-The most important thing you can do to improve your credit after a bankruptcy is remove the bankruptcy from your credit report.
+The most important thing you can do to improve your credit score after a bankruptcy is remove the bankruptcy from your credit report.

 The most important ongoing habit you can begin is to pay all of your bills on time because your payment history accounts for the largest portion of your credit score.
 Even a single 30-day late payment can cause a significant dip, so imagine how bad it could be if you regularly miss a payment.